John Moore (British writer)

-John Cecil Moore (10 November 1907 – 27 July 1967) was a best-selling British writer and pioneer conservationist.
+John Cecil Moore (10 November 1907 – 27 July 1967) was a British writer and conservationist.
 He was described by Sir Compton Mackenzie as the most talented writer about the countryside of his generation.
 His best-selling trilogy, published in the years immediately after the Second World War – Portrait of Elmbury, Brensham Village and The Blue Field – was followed by a series of novels and self-styled 'country-contentments'.

 Literary career

 Moore was the author of more than 40 published works, most of which explored themes relating to rural life in the first half of the 20th century.
-He also wrote the script of the 1957 film The England of Elizabeth, which is noted for its score composed by Vaughan Williams.
+He wrote the commentary for the 1957 documentary The England of Elizabeth, which is noted for its score composed by Vaughan Williams.

 From 1943 to 1949 Moore was the organiser of the Tewkesbury Play Festival.
-He was also the founder and driving force behind the Cheltenham Literary Festival which was inaugurated in 1949.
-He contributed a weekly column on rural matters to the Birmingham Mail for eighteen years and was a frequent broadcaster on radio.
+He was also a founder and driving force behind the Cheltenham Literary Festival which was inaugurated in 1949.
+He contributed a weekly column on rural matters to the Birmingham Mail for eighteen years and was a frequent broadcaster on Midlands radio.

 Conservation

-A talented naturalist from schooldays, Moore was an early campaigner for the conservation of everything connected with the rural scene.
-Most of his books had a rural setting, and long before the environment came to mainstream media attention, he wrote about some of the negative effects of technological advances on the countryside and rural life.
+Moore's naturalist talents originated from his schooldays, and he campaigned for rural conservation in his local area, and in his many books, most of which had a rural setting.
+Long before the environment came to mainstream media attention, he wrote about some of the negative effects of technological advances on the countryside and rural life.

 Moore also fought to conserve the architectural heritage of Tewkesbury in Gloucestershire, his native town.